 I could not understand why grown-ups left so little of themselves exposed to me while I felt nothing but desire to open myself to them.
 It left me feeling sad and lonely, though I didn’t realize it then.

-I was a sensitive girl and as I got older; I retained that vulnerability far longer than most people do and like hitting any other milestone late in life I sensed something must be wrong with me.
+I was a sensitive girl and as I got older; I retained that vulnerability far longer than most people do and like hitting any other milestone late in life, I sensed something must be wrong with me.
 When the other kids started to become so complicated, I stayed quite simple.
 It got harder to make friends and to feel close to anyone.
 I recognized the same walls forming in them that adults had, but I did not feel the same walls building in me.
-I same them being wrapped in a kind of protection against the world.
-They grew independent, self-sufficient, and closed off to me.
+I saw them being wrapped in a kind of protection against the world.
+They grew independent, self-sufficient, and closed off to me too.

 Now that I am an adult, I can at least understand the danger, though I am no better at defending against it.
 The danger is other people and when you leave yourself open those other people get inside and, sometimes; they fill you up with all of their painful needs.
 They go for the softest parts of you, and that is where they hurt you the most.
 The only defense is to fortify your walls, and put bars and bolts on all the doors.
 You have to obscure the entrances and construct the corridors in such a way that no one can find their way inside, not even you.